Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Archetype-Definitions.md

             "access_control": {
               // Map of Role Assignments to create, grouped by Role Definition name
               // Key should match the "name" of the Role Definition to assign
-              // Value should be a list of strings, specifying the Object Id(s) (from Azure AD) of all identities to assign to the role
+              // Value should be a list of strings, specifying the Object Id(s) (from Microsoft Entra ID) of all identities to assign to the role
               "Reader": [
                 "00000000-0000-0000-0000-000000000000",
                 "11111111-1111-1111-1111-111111111111",